The Dutchess: Reception and legacy

-In a more lukewarm review, Andy Kellman of AllMusic gave the album 2 out of possible 5 stars, noting that the album is "mildly entertaining but tremendously taxing" and writing that the album has "passable switch-ups, but none of them has any lasting (or even immediate) value, with the possible exception of the inexplicably asinine 'London Bridge'."
+In a more lukewarm review, Andy Kellman of AllMusic noted that the album is "mildly entertaining but tremendously taxing" and writing that the album has "passable switch-ups, but none of them has any lasting (or even immediate) value, with the possible exception of the inexplicably asinine 'London Bridge'."
 Sal Cinquemani of Slant Magazine analyzed that "the album too often seems to be striving to display diversity at the expense of artistry," also criticizing the song's lyrics, writing that they "don't delve very deep."
 Mike Joseph of PopMatters was more negative, observing that it "sounds like it was driven maybe 10% by an artist and 90% by a focus group.
 Fergie prances, preens, moans, talks and raps, but the result is canned and sterile."
 Although expressing that "Fergie is talented enough to compete with the likes of Gwen Stefani and Christina Aguilera," Norman Mayers of Prefix Magazine noted that "the material on 'The Dutchess' won't take her to those heights," while Benjamin Boles of Now pointed out that it "would've been better if they cut the 'serious' songs."
 Ann Powers of Los Angeles Times concluded that "the problem is the Duchess herself.
 Fergie exudes earthy charm, but can't keep up with the breakneck music.
 She forces emotion on the slower show-stoppers, and she's all cartoon kitten on the come-ons."

+While analyzing the album after eight years of its release, Jason Lipshutz of Billboard commented: "A monster hit by any metric, as well as an underrated pop pastiche that introduced the world to a fearlessly individual female artist that had been hiding in plain sight.
+It arrived, it conquered, and eight years later, it still has no upshot." [...]
+"It's a weird, wild debut, and one of the most successful ones of this century.
+Fergie deserves retroactive praise for an uncompromising first look, and we'll keep spelling 'tasty' with an E tucked in the middle."